 2.1.8 When the provider is confident and comfortable with patient behavior, medical chart and vital signs then treatment can begin.

 3.1 It is the job of the provider to ascertain the level of treatment Replenish will provide to the patient.

-3.2 The medic will offer assistance to help determine the patient treatment selections.
+3.2 The provider will offer assistance to help determine the patient treatment selections.

-3.3 The medic will ask individuals about their current physical state as it relates to our medications:
+3.3 The provider will ask individuals about their current physical state as it relates to our medications: